 Stay in Yamanouchi: Area Descriptions

 Yamanouchi is home to many excellent guesthouses including large hotels, traditional ‘ryokan’ and family-run ‘minshuku’.
-The three areas making-up Yamanouchi – Yudanaka and Shibu Onsen, Shiga Kogen and Kita-Shiga Kogen – each have many accommodation options, with the largest concentrations being in Yudanaka and Shibu Onsen.
+The four areas making-up Yamanouchi – Kanbayashi Onsen, Yudanaka Onsen, Shibu Onsen, Shiga Kogen and Kita-Shiga Kogen – each have many accommodation options, with the largest concentrations being in Yudanaka and Shibu Onsen.

 Each distinct area within Yamanouchi has its own character and range of accommodation including: